 - Laminar flow cabinets and negative pressure isolators for preparation of trial medicines for administration to patients

-- The MRC National Centre for Hyperpolarised MRI is under construction on our Leeds General Infirmary site.
+- The MRC National Centre for Hyperpolarised MRI is located on our Leeds General Infirmary site.